Last updated on October 10, 2025 4:39 am

 2. Stick with a long-lasting brand.

-Interestingly, the best manual hand drills are made by smaller companies rather than large manufacturers known for producing high-quality power tools.
+Interestingly, the best manual hand drills are made by smaller companies rather than large manufacturers known for producing superior quality power tools.

 Some of the most reliable manual hand drills you can buy are made by companies such as Schroeder, CML Supply, and Fiskars.